Chapter 2 : Chapter 2

 Hitching her book bag higher over her shoulder, Adelaide bounced up from the bench and Harry followed her towards the front door jostled by the students all scurrying to get to classes before they were late.

-After the short walk toward the lake, Harry had decided even after Ron and Hermione's meddling he liked Adelaide, she had a nice friendly chatty way about her.
+After the short walk toward the lake, Harry had decided even after Ron and Hermione's meddling he didn't mind Adelaide, she had a nice friendly chatty way about her.

 Every time she spoke he thought he could hear a slight accent, he found it appealing, and was trying to work out where she was from, when they came upon a shady patch of trees with a bench nestled underneath.
 Other seventh years were already taking advantage of the free period and were milling around the lake as the September sun warmed the morning air.